ShubhamOulkar/lingo.video/README.md

 ## Impact & Benefits for Global Companies
 This system offers tangible benefits for organizations, especially global food and delivery companies:

-- `Eliminates VTT file maintenance`: No need to manually create or store .vtt subtitle files for each language.
+- `Eliminates VTT and audio file maintenance`: No need to manually create or store .vtt subtitle files for each language.

 - `Reduces database and storage costs`: Subtitles are generated and translated on the fly, so companies don’t pay for storing multiple language files.